-Fujifilm FinePix F50fd Review
+Fujifilm FinePix F50fd full review

 Portly and plain are not the most compelling adjectives for a point-and-shoot digital camera, but the Fujifilm FinePix F50fd has very high resolution, offers tons of features, and performed quite well in our tests.
 The FinePix F50fd has a champagne-coloured plastic front and a black plastic rear panel.
 It may look dull, but the looks are only shell-deep.

 Although the FinePix F50fd weighs more than most similar-sized compact cameras, it also has a larger-than-average LCD panel, at 2.7in, and a higher resolution (12mp) than most.

 And – a rarity in a point-and-shoot – the F50fd offers aperture- and shutter-priority modes.
 It also has a ‘manual’ mode, but that’s misleading – you can’t set the aperture or the shutter speed in that mode; rather, it works like the Program modes on other cameras, for access to exposure compensation and more flash modes.

 Fujifilm has given the FinePix F50fd all the latest whizz-bang digital camera features too, including image stabilisation and, according to the company, a newer version of face-detection technology that can detect faces at up to a 90 degree angle, against only 30 degrees with the company’s older models.